Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 — as of September 2025Access is primarily via dedicated links to the main cloud hubs in Sydney.
+Direct Cloud On-Ramps0 – as of September 2025Access is via dedicated network extension to nearby Sydney hubs.

-Sales Tax10% GST — as of September 2025A standard Goods and Services Tax applies to all services.
+Sales Tax10% GST – as of September 2025Standard Australian Goods and Services Tax applies to equipment and services.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within the Central Coast market, as of September 2025.
-All major public clouds, including AWS, Google Cloud, and Microsoft Azure, are accessed via dedicated network extensions to facilities in Sydney.
-This provides secure, private, and high-performance access to all major cloud regions in Australia.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within the Central Coast, with zero dedicated cloud regions available locally as of September 2025.
+All major public clouds are accessed via dedicated connectivity (PNI or wave) to interconnection hubs in Sydney.

 Power Analysis

-Power Grid Reliability: The power grid supporting the Central Coast is stable and well-engineered, benefiting from its connection to the main New South Wales transmission network.
-Data center facilities in the area are typically supported by redundant power feeds from separate substations, ensuring high levels of uptime.
+Power Grid Reliability: The power grid supporting the Central Coast is reliable and engineered to support critical infrastructure.
+Data centers in the area are typically fed by redundant power sources, ensuring high levels of uptime for mission-critical applications.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Australia does not offer specific tax incentives for data center development or operation.
-The primary financial advantage comes from lower real estate and operating costs compared to Sydney's core data center markets.
+Tax Advantage For Data Centers: There are no specific tax incentives for data centers in this region.
+The primary financial advantage comes from lower real estate and operational costs compared to the highly competitive Sydney market.

 Natural Disaster Risk

-The Central Coast has a low overall natural disaster risk profile, with an INFORM score of 2.5 out of 10, as of September 2025.
-This makes it an excellent choice for critical infrastructure and disaster recovery sites.
+The Central Coast has a low overall natural disaster risk profile, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
+This stability is a significant advantage for critical infrastructure planning and business continuity.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business